sashakarcz/blog/content/posts/imagination/dance.md

 ## The Recognition: I AM THAT I AM

 Through years of psychological and spiritual work, I've come to recognize that my sense of self doesn't require anything external—not my job, my relationships, my roles, or my circumstances.
 While I love and appreciate these aspects of life, they are not who I am.
-For me, this concept is best expressed by the mystical phrase 'I AM THAT I AM,' which signifies an identity rooted in pure, unconditioned Being
+For me, this concept is best expressed by the mystical phrase 'I AM THAT I AM,' which signifies an identity rooted in pure, unconditioned Being.

 This realization represents what Jung called the transcendent function—identity rooted in pure Being rather than in doing, having, or relating.
 It's the fruit of deep individuation work, the psychological gold that emerges from transforming the prima materia of unconscious identification.